 eXist-db can also create incremental backups, meaning only resources which were modified since the last backup are backed up.

-All backups will be stored in ZIP format.
 The default storage directory is

 $EXIST_HOME/data/export/.
 You can configure a different